-The decision of the Appeals Committee is final and there are no further avenues of appeal.
+The decision of the Appeals Committee is final.
+Qualifications Wales may consider an appeal under the Exams Procedures Review Service.

 6 Access arrangements, reasonable adjustments and special consideration

 Access arrangement, reasonable adjustments and special consideration decisions are based on an inter-awarding body agreement as documented in the JCQ 'Access Arrangements and Reasonable Adjustments and A guide to special consideration process'.